alibaba/ilogtail/config_server/protocol/v2/README.md

         RembersAttribute                   = 0x00000001;
         // The Server can remember pipeline config status.
         RembersPipelineConfigStatus        = 0x00000002;
-        // The Server can remember process config status.
+        // The Server can remember instance config status.
         RembersInstanceConfigStatus         = 0x00000004;
         // The Server can remember custom command status.
         RembersCustomCommandStatus         = 0x00000008;